Top 10 Less Crowded Treks in Nepal : Hidden Himalayan Adventures

 Manaslu Circuit Trek

-Manaslu Circuit Trek (14-18 Days) is a restricted area trek that requires special permits, keeping it wonderfully uncrowded compared to popular ones.
+Manaslu Circuit Trek is one of the most popular off-beaten remote treks in Nepal, which requires special permits, keeping it wonderfully uncrowded compared to popular ones.
 Expect hiking 6-8 hours every day, about 177 km in diverse terrain that dramatically changes as you go higher in the Manaslu Region.
 Starting in the village of Machha Khola, the deep roar of the River Budhi Gandaki will welcome you.
 And every single day, adventures await you; from the stone typical houses of Jagat to Deng with Tibetan prayer flags waving in the wind from the massive north face of Manaslu at Samagaon, among countless other, sublime moments between.
 Culture gradually transforms from Hindu to Tibetan Buddhist as you ascend higher.
 However, if you are short on time, it offers you to complete the trek to Manaslu Circuit in 10 days, where one can push their limits and feel a sense of accomplishment.

 Restricted area of Manaslu Circuit Trek